fabri44k/Simple-AES-File-Locker/README.md

 6. If you intend to encrypt multiple files, consider creating a compressed folder using formats such as zip, rar, or 7z.

 Requires Java Runtime Environment v1.4.0 or a more recent version.
-With large file this tool may not work.

 🇮🇹
 Semplice strumento per crittografare/decrittografare un singolo file